a5221985/tutorials/Architecture/foundation_enterprise_architect_certification_trng.md

 	2. Iterations
 		1. In between phases can be interated
 2. TOGAF is designed to be tailored
+	1. ADM can be adapted to your needs
+		1. Other processes may exist
+		2. May skip a few phases

 ### Preliminary Phase ###
+1.

 ### Phase A - Architecture Vision ###
 ### Phase B - Business Architecture ###
 ### Phase C - Information Systems Architecture ###